 Because of the contrast between northern and southern Thailand, it’s worth spending time in both parts of the country.
 There are several ways to get between the two hub cities: Bangkok and Chiang Mai.

-If you have less than one month in Thailand, I recommend flying.
-There are frequent flights running from Bangkok to Chiang Mai and back, and if you book ahead, they’re pretty cheap!
+If you have less than one month in Thailand, I recommend flying between Bangkok and Chiang Mai.
+Flights run frequently from Bangkok to Chiang Mai and back, and if you book ahead, they’re pretty cheap!
 Pack all of your belongings into a 7kg carry-on (no check-in luggage), and it’s even cheaper.

-If you’re island-hopping in southern Thailand, and trying to get to Chiang Mai from Phuket or Surat Thani for instance, your best option is definitely to fly.
+If you’re island-hopping in southern Thailand and trying to get to Chiang Mai from Phuket or Surat Thani to Chiang Mai, your best option is definitely to fly.
 Overland transit will be a pain in the ass (literally), and you’ll lose two days on busses or trains.
 But if you’d like, set an example for traveling sustainably and take overland transport all the way!

 To get around Thailand, I use 12GoAsia’s online portal to search for the best transport options.

 Your one week in Northern Thailand itinerary is bound to start (and probably end) in Chiang Mai.
 This town is the capital of Northern Thailand, and the former capital of the independent Lanna Kingdom.
 Comparing Chaing Mai to Bangkok is like comparing Kyoto to Tokyo in Japan.
 It’s the cultural capital, where you can’t walk five minutes without seeing a beautiful Thai temple or a barefoot monk dressed in orange robes.